 Ready to bridge the gap between journalism and creative writing?

 You’ve heard perhaps of Hunter S. Thompson, the madman of American letters?
 He was a feature writer.
-Feature writing is a branch of journalism.
+Feature Journalism is a branch of journalism.
 If you look at a newspaper or magazine, you’ll see that it’s made up of many different kinds of writing – short pieces, long pieces, reviews, opinion and analysis, list, snippets, Garfield cartoons … news reports are a major element in this mix.
 In a short, crisp and matter-of-fact of way, they keep you up to date and tell you what you need to know.
 Feature articles tell you what you want to know.
 They take you behind the headlines, behind the scenes, and deal with a subject in greater depth and, usually, at greater length.
 Where the news report gives you a snapshot, the feature aims to give a fuller portrait – often an immersive one that speaks to your head, heart and senses to give you a sense that you’re right there where the action is, experiencing it for yourself and also getting a bird’s-eye- view understanding of things.